Brewers vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded 78 hits with 11 doubles, a triple, 11 home runs and 13 walks.
-He has driven in 37 runs with two stolen bases.
+- Bichette has 78 hits with 11 doubles, a triple, 11 home runs and 13 walks.
+He has driven in 38 runs with two stolen bases.

 Bichette Recent Games